rameshbaboov/P2_TRAFFIC_SIGN_IDENTIFIER/Readme.md

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set given as part of the project
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images